- This event has passed.

 Amish Springtime Tour

 Check into your hotel, the Wyndham Philadelphia Historic District Hotel (3:30 pm check-in).
 This hotel puts you where the city’s’ main attractions are all within walking distance.
-Meet in the hotel lounge for a get acquainted drink!
+Meet your tour manager in the hotel lounge for a get acquainted drink!

-Meet tour escort at 6 pm in the lobby and walk to one of the local restaurants located just a short distance from hotel for a festive “Welcome Dinner”.
-(B,D)
+Meet tour escort at 6 pm in the lobby and walk to one of the local restaurants located just a short distance from hotel for a festive “Get Acquainted Dinner”.
+(B)

 Credit: Winterthur Museum